Your feelings and secondary breast cancer

 Uncertainty about the future can make you deeply worried about your partner, yourself and your family.
 You may be anxious about their feelings now that your breast cancer has spread.
 You may also have worries about how they may manage in the future.

-It is difficult to talk about these worries.
+It may be difficult to talk about these worries.
 Sometimes you may feel as though your family shuts you out – pretending that everything is fine and carrying on as normal.
 There are many reasons for this

 - They may want to keep home life as normal as possible to make you feel better